 Your property manager should know that any time there is water damage to the ceiling, walls or floor of a unit, they’ll need to open up the saturated area to try it out and ensure there is no mold growth.

 This simple error and oversight could end up not only costing you dearly when it comes to repairs but it could put the whole building and your tenants in jeopardy as mold spreads quickly and can also make people sick.

-Nowadays, people can review property management companies on Yelp or user reviews sites available online.
+Nowadays, people can review property management companies on Google, Yelp or Facebook among many others.
 This is an excellent way of vetting a company and seeing what other clients think about who you may decide to hire.

 See what people say.
 Are their reviews positive or have they experienced difficulties when dealing with the company?
 People usually only write a review when they have something either really good or really bad to say, so you’ll be able to get both ends of the spectrum by using this tool.

 Reputation is important because you want to hire someone who is a trusted professional in this industry.
 Talk to other building owners.
 See what companies they know and trust and get their information.

 You’re always better off getting a direct referral from someone who has experience with a company and can vouch for them honestly.

 This is a very important part of whether or not a property manager is qualified to run your building.
 They should be a good judge of character and take all necessary steps to ensure whoever is about to move into your building is screened properly so you don’t encounter issues with them once they’re in.